Ericple/NodeVMS/README.md

 # NodeVMS
 VATECH Software
 ---
-NodeVMS is a new open source virtual airline manage system based on node.js and express
+NodeVMS is an open source virtual airline manage system based on node.js and express
 ---